 If you are having an issue with a child being gay, I strongly recommend you find a support group.
-Local resources include local resources include the GLBT Advocacy & Youth Services and the local PFLAG group.
+Local resources include the GLSEN Greater Huntsville, Care Services Inc., and the local PFLAG group.
 If you aren’t comfortable with either of those options, find a friend you trust to speak to about it.

 Being gay is difficult.
 Having to stress about how our own parents feel about us should never be an issue.